jaimebw/easyISA/README.md

 ## Introduction

 This library is an implementation of the International Standard Atmoshphere equations.
 The main purpose of this library is to be simple, and to be based only on in-python modules.
+And for myself on learning how to deploy working libraries.

 ## TO-DO List